marui-neko/CUTranslateSupporter/README.md

 ## 🎮 How to Open the Menu

 **Press and hold** the icon (plushie/character) at the edge of the screen in-game to open the menu.
-(*Note: If you have set `devmode=false` in the settings, holding the button will trigger the automatic download instead.*)

 ***